Convex Estimation of Gaussian Graphical Regression Models with Covariates: Introduction

-In this work, we contribute a jointly convex formulation of \eqref{eq:multitask} such that both the mean and the graph structure may depend on covariates.
-Like \citet{zhangli}, our method uses nodewise regression to estimate the covariate-adjusted graph structure \citep{meinshausen}.
-However, we base our formulation upon a natural parametrization of the multivariate Gaussian likelihood such that each nodewise regression is a convex optimization problem.
+In this work, we develop \emph{Covariate-adjusted Sparse Precision with Natural Estimation} (\texttt{cspine}), a method for estimating covariate-adjusted GGMs with heterogeneous network effects based on a jointly convex formulation of \eqref{eq:multitask}.
+Like \citet{zhangli}, our method uses nodewise regression \citep{meinshausen} to estimate the covariate-adjusted graph structure.
+However, by adopting a natural parametrization of the Gaussian likelihood, we obtain a formulation in which each nodewise regression reduces to a convex optimization problem, thereby avoiding the nonconvexity inherent in the existing approaches.